JonesyJava/student-workbook/src/reflections/wk9/30-day.md

 # Day 30 - Week 9
 ## Capstone Projects
 ## What is a Github action and how do they work?
+GitHub Actions helps you build, test, and deploy applications, but you can also use it to automate other tasks common to your developer workflows: triaging and managing issues, automating releases, collaborating with your user base, and more.
 ## What benefits do Github actions provide?
+As previously mentioned, GitHub actions allow you to automate common developer tasks to stay on track within your workflows.
+GitHub Actions makes it easier to automate how you build, test, and deploy your projects on any platform, including Linux, macOS, and Windows.
+Run your workflows in a container or in a virtual machine.
+Actions also supports more languages and frameworks than ever, including Node.js, Python, Java, PHP, Ruby, C/C++, .NET, Android, and iOS.
+Testing multi-container apps?
+You can now test your web service and its database together by simply adding some docker-compose to your workflow file
 ## What types of trigger actions can a workflow use?
 What do they do?
+You can add a Dockerfile, entrypoint script, add an action.yml file, start a workflow file, run an action from your workflow file, as well as trigger your workflow.
+The actions are the best way to create and maintain a Continuous Development/Continuous Integration/Continuous Deployment (CD/CI/CD) workflow (IOHO).
+If you want to automate a particular manual step, it is probably already coded, tested, and open-sourced as a Github Action script on GitHub MarketPlace.